ngs-docs/angus/conda_tutorial.md

 NEED screenshot

-To install a package (for instanceseaborn) that is inside a channel that is on your channel list, run this command (if you don’t specify which version you want, it’ll automatically install the latest available version from the highest priority channel):
+To install a package (for samtools) that is inside a channel that is on your channel list, run this command (if you don’t specify which version you want, it’ll automatically install the latest available version from the highest priority channel):

 ```
-conda install checkm-genome
+conda install samtools
 ```

 You can also specify the package’s version:
 ```
-conda install checkm-genome=
+conda install samtools
 ```

 ### Freezing an environment